-Curriculum Leader: Mrs L Bevan
+Curriculum Leader: Mrs L Hall Exam Board: AQA Specification Code: 8652

-The languages department offers dynamic GCSE courses in French, German and Spanish.
-Students may opt to continue two languages at GCSE.
+The languages department offers dynamic GCSE courses in French, Latin and Spanish.

 Our aim is to equip students to use their languages effectively in a variety of contexts, by developing the four language skills (speaking, listening, reading and writing) in order to maximise achievement.
 By focusing on these key communication skills, students are able to obtain a useful qualification and simultaneously enhance their literacy skills in their own language.